-- .1 The Contractor shall undertake the following maintenance operations for trees shrubs and ground covers for the duration of the maintenance period: - (a) Monitor all plants at least once per month during the growing season for pest and disease signs: to ensure prompt treatment, minimum damage, and to minimize treatment intensity.
-Where the application of a pesticide is warranted, notify the City Engineer prior to treatment.

-- (b) (b) The Contractor shall be required to compensate the Owner for damage caused to non-target plants from the misapplication of herbicides. - (c) The Contractor shall immediately notify the City Engineer, of any major insect, fungal or other pathogenic infestation or disease which will adversely affect the health of the plant materials.
+- .1 The Contractor shall undertake the following maintenance operations, once per month, from April to October, for trees shrubs and ground covers for the duration of the maintenance period: (REVISED MAY 2020) - (a) Monitor all plants at least once per month during the growing season for pest and disease signs: to ensure prompt treatment, minimum damage, and to minimize treatment intensity.
+Where the application of a pesticide is warranted, notify the City Engineer prior to treatment. - (b) The Contractor shall be required to compensate the Owner for damage caused to non-target plants from the misapplication of herbicides. - (c) The Contractor shall immediately notify the City Engineer, of any major insect, fungal or other pathogenic infestation or disease which will adversely affect the health of the plant materials.
 If, in the opinion of the Engineer and the City Engineer, the condition cannot be remedied prior to Acceptance, the affected plant materials shall be replaced by the Contractor, at no cost to the Owner. - (d) Provide adequate water during the growing season to ensure healthy turgid growth.
-During the period from April 15 to September 15, the combined weekly total of natural precipitation and irrigation or water supplied by the Contractor shall be not less than the equivalent of 38mm of precipitation. - (e) Maintain the mulched areas of shrub and ground cover beds, and at the bases of trees, in a clean, uncompacted, weed-free and grass-free condition.
+During the period from April 15 to September 15, the combined weekly total of natural precipitation and irrigation or water supplied by the Contractor shall be not less than the equivalent of 38 mm of precipitation. - (e) Maintain the mulched areas of shrub and ground cover beds, and at the bases of trees, in a clean, uncompacted, weed-free and grass-free condition.
 Ensure the total removal of all root parts of weeds.
-Do not mechanically cultivate over the root zone of any plant material. - (f) Remove fallen leaves, twigs and trimmings in a timely fashion to prevent rot, damage to the surrounding landscape, impeded area drainage, or public inconvenience. - (g) Pruning shall only be undertaken in accordance with 14.61.
+Do not mechanically cultivate over the root zone of any plant material. - (f) Maintain areas to be free of invasive and noxious species.
+(REVISED MAY 2020) - (g) Remove fallen leaves, twigs and trimmings in a timely fashion to prevent rot, damage to the surrounding landscape, impeded area drainage, or public inconvenience. - (h) Pruning shall only be undertaken in accordance with 14.61.
 Except as indicated below, or as recommended for a particular species in the technical horticultural literature, prune plant materials during the late autumn after leaf drop or in early spring prior to bud break.
 Prune trees of the following genus' in autumn only: Betula, Cladastris, Laburnum, Liriodendron, Magnolia.
-Prune shrubs which bloom on the previous year's growth, shortly after blooming. - (h) Do not fertilize trees planted in the spring until the following spring.
+Prune shrubs which bloom on the previous year's grown, shortly after blooming. - Do not fertilize trees planted in the spring until the following spring.
 Do not fertilize trees planted in the summer or fall until the following spring.
-Apply only a controlled release complete fertilizer, at the rate recommended by the soil testing laboratory. - (i) Fertilize shrub and ground cover beds with a complete slow release fertilizer in accordance with the recommendations of the soil testing laboratory. - (j) Trees which are staked shall be inspected periodically for state of repair, correct tensioning and for signs of stem abrasion or constriction.
+Apply only a controlled release complete fertilizer, at the rate recommended by the soil testing laboratory. - (j) Fertilize shrub and ground cover beds with a complete slow release fertilizer in accordance with the recommendations of the soil testing laboratory. - (k) Trees which are staked shall be inspected periodically for state of repair, correct tensioning and for signs of stem abrasion or constriction.
 Unless otherwise instructed by the City Engineer, the stake shall be removed by the Contractor prior to, and as a condition of, final payment at the end of the maintenance period.